actionml/harness/install.md

 # Elasticsearch 5.x or 6.x

-Some newer engines require Elasticsearch.
-Anything based on the Universal Recommender, for instance, uses Elasticsearch to store the model and to run special queries not allowed in other DBS.
-These special "similarity" queries are actually part of the algorithm so Elasticsearch is a requirement (although any engine based on Lucene could be used, if you write your own client to perform the same operations).
+The Universal Recommender (and variants like the URNavHintingEngine), requires Elasticsearch to store the model and to run special queries not allowed in other DBS.
+These special "similarity" queries are actually part of the algorithm.

 Elasticsearch can be installed from supported Debian apt-get repos, Fedora yum repos, or macOS brew repos.
-All will install 5.x or newer.
+All will install 6+.

 ## macOS High Sierra